 We beg to differ – your bed frame is a decision just as important.

 One of the most important factors about a bed frame is what is unseen: the slats.
-Although unseen once the mattress is on top, the slats can literally be a make or break decision.
-The wider the distance between the slats, the greater the chance of wearing and tearing the mattress.
+Although unseen once the mattress is on top, picking a slatted bed frame is literally a make-or-break decision.
+The wider the distance between the slats, the more wear and tear on the mattress.

 A box-spring consists of a sturdy wooden frame covered in cloth and containing springs.
 The springs are designed to enhance support for your mattress and the wooden structure provides a firm base.
 The only problem with the box-spring is its air circulation.
 It is common to find a box-spring that lays directly on the floor; this might trap moisture inside the box-spring and then become exposed to mould.